Monthly Tech-Tip from Tony Hansen SignUp

 Notes

 Mullite is a mineral of long interlocking needle-like crystal structure that is very resistant to thermal shock failure (has a low thermal expansion).
-It is also has a low thermal conductivity and is very refractory thus the theoretical formula (of 71.8% alumina and 28.2% silica) bears little resemblance to the real world material (we have provided a typical non-theoretical analysis).
+It also has a low thermal conductivity and is very refractory.
+The theoretical formula of 71.8% alumina and 28.2% silica bears little resemblance to a real-world material (we have provided a typical non-theoretical analysis).

-Mullite crystals can also be formed within special purpose porcelains by incorporating similar minerals into the recipe and firing to the necessary temperature and heating curve to decompose them into mullite.
-These include andalusite (cone 13), kyanite (cone 12), sillimanite (cone 20).
-The resulting bodies display low thermal expansion and a useful in spark plugs, laboratory ware, etc. and in thermal shock resistant refractories.
+Mullite crystals can also be formed within special-purpose low-feldspar porcelains by incorporating similar minerals into the recipe and firing to the necessary degree to decompose them into mullite.
+These include andalusite (cone 13), kyanite (cone 12), and sillimanite (cone 20).
+The resulting bodies display low thermal expansion and are useful in spark plugs, laboratory ware, etc. and in thermal shock-resistant refractories.

-Firing of ordinary stoneware bodies provides the necessary temperature and adequate kaolin to produce mullite crystals from the decomposition of kaolinite (kaolinite looses some silica and the remaining higher alumina reorients itself to a higher melting compound).
-The resulting lattice of crystals is potentially much stronger than the simple glass-weld bonds of low-fire ceramics.
+The firing of ordinary kaolin-containing stoneware bodies can provide the necessary temperature to produce mullite crystals from the decomposition of kaolinite.
+The resulting lattice is potentially much stronger than the simple glass-weld bonds of low-fire ceramics.

 The chemistry of mullite depends on the parent material.
 Impurities tend to be TiO2, Fe2O3, Na2O, K2O.